How to function your Webcam on your VB.Net Project using Emgu CV

-In this tutorial, you will learn how to function your webcam on your VB.Net Project.
+In this tutorial, you will learn How to function your Webcam on your VB.Net Project using Emgu CV.

 First of all, the following dynamic library links (.dll) needed on this tutorial can be download through the provided link below.

 After downloading the needed .dll for our project.
 Follow these steps to complete the functionality of your webcam on your VB.Net project.